Emihaa/portfolio/README.md

 The feedback I received was eye-opening.

-Even though my script was working, and I was honestly kinda proud of it, considering it was my first Python script and I completed it within two weeks while working and studying, my mentor’s feedback made me rewrite the core of my script 3 times.
+Even though my script was working, an accomplishment I was very proud of, considering I had learned Python syntax and completed my first script with it within two weeks while working and studying, my mentor’s feedback made me rewrite the core of my script 3 times.
 The biggest lesson I learned was to separate the code from the art.
 Coming from a 3D art background, I naturally tend to approach problems visually.
 My first reaction was to spawn all the spheres immediately, because that’s what made sense visually.
 But in programming, especially for optimization tasks, this is unnecessary and not optimized.

 Instead, I learned that I should first run the logic and math in the background, and only after everything is calculated, instantiate the visuals.
 No one sees the spheres growing in real time anyway, so why waste computation on scaling them physically?
 This realization made my script simpler, lighter, and faster.
-And also smaller.
+And also shorter.
 I rewrote it so that each sphere became a Sphere class, storing all its necessary parameters like position and radius of the sphere.
 The growth now happens entirely in data, not in visible geometry, and only after the process is complete are the final spheres instantiated in Blender visible to the user.

 The second major improvement was code reusability.
 My first solution used a custom white-noise system to scatter the spheres randomly without overlap.
 It worked, but it was just a bit unnecessary.
 In my rewritten version, I added a checkCollision() function to handle overlap detection and reused that same function for both position generation and the growth logic.
 This meant less code, more clarity, and better readability.